Ahlfors-regular conformal dimension and energies of graph maps: Applications

 We now turn to the other half of Theorem~\ref{thm:1_and_2}, dealing with the skinny Devaney family.
 Suitable spines in this case are shown in Figure~\ref{fig:skinny-spine} for $n=3$ (kneading sequence $LR^3$); again, the generalization is evident.

-We will find an explicit~$q \in (1,2)$, metric~$\alpha$ on~$G_0$, and map $\phi \co G_1 \to G_0$ so that $E^q_q(\phi) = 1$.
+We will find an explicit~$q \in (1,2)$, a $q$-conformal structure $G_0^q$ given by a metric~$\alpha$ on~$G_0$, and map $\phi \co G^q_1 \to G^q_0$ so that $E^q_q(\phi) = 1$.
 The metric~$\alpha$ is shown on the right of Figure~\ref{fig:skinny-spine}, except that we have not yet determined the value~$x$.
 The map $\phi$ is indicated schematically on the left of Figure~\ref{fig:skinny-spine}: each region surrounded by a green loop is contracted to a point, and $\phi$ is optimized in the remaining regions.

-Inspection reveals that for most points $y \in G_0$, there is a unique point $x \in G_1$ with $\phi(x) = y$ and $\abs{\phi'(x)} = 1$, compatible with $E^q_q(\phi) = 1$.
+Inspection reveals that for most points $y \in G^q_0$, there is a unique point $x \in G_1$ with $\phi(x) = y$ and $\abs{\phi'(x)} = 1$, compatible with $E^q_q(\phi) = 1$.
 The exceptions are: \begin{enumerate} \item On the long left edge, there is a chain in~$G_1$ of $n$ ``double edges'' (two edges connecting the same vertices), with each edge of length 1:

-This chain maps to an edge in~$G_0$ of length~$x$.
-(Note the right vertical edge gets mapped to a point.) \item On each the four edges of the central square, there a chain in $G_1$ of an edge of length~$x$, two parallel edges of length~$2$, another edge of length~$x$, and two parallel edges of length~$1$:
+(Note the right vertical edge gets mapped to a point.)
+This chain maps to an edge in~$G^q_0$ of length~$x$. \item On each the four edges of the central square, there a chain in $G^q_1$ of an edge of length~$x$, two parallel edges of length~$2$, another edge of length~$x$, and two parallel edges of length~$1$:

+(Note the right-hand endpoints map to the same point.)
 These chains each map to an edge in~$G_0$ of length~$1$. \end{enumerate} We now solve for $x$ and~$q$ to make the supremand in the definition of $E^q_q(\phi)$ equal to~$1$ on these edges as well.
 We use the principle that two parallel edges of length $a$ and~$b$ in a $q$-conformal graph can be replaced by a single edge of length

 without changing the optimal $E^q_q$ energy of any map.
 (See \cite[Proposition 7.7]{Thurston20:Characterize}.
 The case $q=2$ is the standard parallel law for resistors.)

 Thus, the $n$ double edges in \eqref{item:chain1} have an effective $q$-length of